arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='concurrency'>Questions about Concurrency:</a>

+* Why is testing multithreading / concurrent code so difficult?
 * What is a Race Condition?
 * What is a Deadlock?
 * What is Process Starvation?